josherrickson/stata-regression/stata_markdown/01-regression.md

 Regression is a term for a wide range of very common statistical modeling designed to estimate the relationship between a set of variables.
 The nature of the variables and the hypothesized relationship between the variables affect which choice of regression is to be used.

-In this set of notes we will talk about generalized linear models, one of the two most commonly used forms of regression (the other being mixed effects regression, which is the subject of [a follow-up set of notes]() FIX ME).

-We will start with the most basic form of regression, linear regression, and build up from there.
+We will start with the most basic form of regression, linear regression.

 ^#^^#^ Terminology